Photo Credit: instagram.com/dlighton

 Of course you can take in some quick art appreciation at the Huntsville Museum of Art, but we’re not talking about back-to-college, where you can take classes where you just learn about art.
 Proper back-to-school involves MAKING art!
 Thankfully, the Museum of Art can help with that, too, with classes for all ages.
 You can also check out the classes at Lowe Mill ARTS and Entertainment, which offers a wide variety of artistic endeavors you can participate in.

 It goes without saying you can get a whole semesters worth of science at the U.S. Space & Rocket Center, but if you prefer botany to astrophysics, check out the Huntsville Botanical Garden, where you’ll find a blend of wildlife, foliage, florals, trails, specialty gardens, pavilions, walkways, lakes, and more.
 You can really impress your friends when you tell them you studied Lepidopterology over the weekend.
 The Garden’s butterfly house is the largest open air .
-(And, through Halloween 2018, be sure to check out the Gardens of Myth exhibit!)

 Pay a visit to one of Huntsville’s best-kept secrets: independent bookstore Shaver’s Books, hidden away in Railroad Station Antiques in downtown Huntsville.
 You’ll find books you’d have trouble finding in any other bookstore.
 While you’re there, wander through the rest of Railroad Station Antiques for all sorts of rare treasures.